Jose Altuve Player Props: Astros vs. Rockies

 Jose Altuve At The Plate

-- Altuve is hitting .264 with eight doubles, six home runs and 20 walks.
+- Altuve has eight doubles, six home runs and 20 walks while batting .264.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.